FabriquetaDeSoftware/brasil-cities/README.md

 # Atention

-### The brasil-cities library below version 1.1.3 is obsolete
+### The brasil-cities library below version 1.1.3 is deprecated

 ## Installation